hunterjackson/docs/source/jms.rst

 .. sourcecode:: sql

     //Select all
-    INSERT INTO jms1 SELECT * FROM topic1; INSERT INTO jms3 SELECT * FROM topicCConfigurations
+    INSERT INTO jms1 SELECT * FROM topic1; INSERT INTO jms3 SELECT * FROM topicCConfigurations WITHFORMAT AVRO

 Configurations
 --------------